Kudaes/DInvoke_rs/README.md

 * Floating-point and double-precision parameters are not currently supported.
 * Any other data type must be passed as a pointer.

 The macro directly returns the value contained in the `rax` value after the called Nt function returns.
 This value is represented as a `*mut u8` that should be converted to the data type expected from the called function.
-For example, if the called Nt function returns an `NTSTATUS` the obtained `*mut u8` can be converted to `i32`, allowing to correctly interact with the returned `NTSTATUS`.
+For example, if the called Nt function returns an `NTSTATUS`, the obtained `*mut u8` should be converted to `i32` allowing to correctly interact with the returned `NTSTATUS`.
+This process is performed in the example above.

 ## Manual PE mapping
 In this example, Dinvoke_nostd is used to manually map a fresh copy of `ntdll.dll`, without any EDR hooks.
 Then that fresh ntdll.dll copy can be used to execute any desired function.